Q: I just got a 2015+ WRX, what is the best/cheapest/easiest way to make power?

 Can I run an intake without a tune?
 I WOULD NEVER RUN AN INTAKE WITHOUT A TUNE.

 Despite Boomba's bubble video, the stock bpv works perfectly fine.
 The stock bpv has a pressure relief hole in it.
 It is designed to leak on purpose.
-The stock ones can leak when dealing with larger than stock turbos and elevated boost levels.
-It is recommended to have a Tial BPV with an aftermarket turbo.
+HOWEVER, stock ones need to be upgraded when dealing with larger than stock turbos.
+It should be considered a requirement to have a BPV with an aftermarket turbo.
 It is simply not a common issue for the stock bpv's to fail with stock turbos.
 The stock bpv has been very reliable on stock turbo setups.
-But if you must get one I would suggest the Tial BPV or the Cobb Version 2 BPV.
+But if you must get one I would suggest the Cobb Version 2 BPV.
 A BPV would be one of the last mods I would buy.
 I would put the money towards an intercooler or AOS before buying a BPV.

 Can I run a BPV without a tune, yes.
 The BPV will only make a difference if your stock BPV was leaking really bad.
 Always best to have your tuner check logs post install to make sure you didn't induce a leak or cause a problem during the install.
 There is no specific tuning for a BPV or a BOV.
 The only time a real issue can occur when swapping a BPV/BOV is if your car was previously tuned with a leaking valve and your tune has the wastegate duty cycle increased to compensate for the leaking valve.
 If you put a valve on that doesn't leak then your car will overboost.
 The problem with detecting bypass valve leaks is that they are part of a closed system, so if they leak boost they simply leak it back to the intake tract so it's really not detectable in the log because it won't change the fueling.
 As you see from Boomba's bubble video the stock unit already leaks, but it's so minor it doesn't play a role in any power loss and it's designed that way.
 A blow off valve leak on the other hand will alter the air fuel ratio and is easily seen in a log.